Free Shipping Over $50 ?

 While organic farming practices have been around for as long as farming itself, the USDA Organic Certification wasn’t implemented until 2002 – the year before GoMacro® Co-Founder, Amelia, received a breast cancer diagnosis.

-Along with a local lumpectomy, Amelia and her family decided to support her healing journey with a macrobiotic lifestyle, emphasizing harmony with nature and focusing on whole, minimally processed foods.
+Along with a local lumpectomy, Amelia and her family decided to support her healing journey with a clean, thoughtful, plant-based lifestyle, emphasizing harmony with nature and focusing on whole, minimally processed foods.
 On her search for a delicious treat that suited her new dietary needs, Amelia created the recipe for what became the very first MacroBar®.
 Immediately, the family knew it was something that needed to be shared with the world.
 So, when Amelia and her daughter, Jola, began spreading the MacroBar goodness with the world, they committed to staying true to their core values, using only the highest quality ingredients that nourish the body and the planet – one key component of which is our Organic Certification.

 Why Organic?